lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ### The Solution

-With CSP we can whitelist many configurations for trusted content and as such the initial setup can grow to a set of complex directives.
+with CSP allowlists, we can allow many configurations for trusted content and as such the initial setup can grow to a set of complex directives.
 Let's review one directive called _connect-src_.
 It is used to control which remotes the browser is allowed to connect to via XHR, or WebSockets.
 Acceptable values that we can set for this directive:

 - _'none'_ - not allowing remote calls such as XHR at all